 Roger & Deb’s focus has been to help others thrive by achieving & maintaining wellness – spiritual, physical, emotional & social.
 They also have a heart for the nations, having traveled to more than 50 countries in the last 10 years.

 Roger & Deb joined the Axiom community in 2012, recognizing the key to maintaining wellness is a close, intimate, daily walk with God.
 Their passion is to see people grow in their love relationship with Jesus so they can better love those around them.
 They lead out in the New Haven Community until moving to Montana in the summer of 2015 to establish an Axiom Community/Hub of Spiritual Rhythm and Rest.
+Forty acres, surrounded by wilderness, was purchased in 2016 and is currently being developed.

 GREG VALERIO is a fair trade jeweller with a background in human rights and environmental advocacy.
 He is the founder of CRED Jewellery and co-founder of Fair Jewellery Action.
 He was named The Observer Ethical Awards Campaigner of the Year in 2011.
 He was also voted by The Retail Jeweller 2011 as one of the Top 100 innovators in the UK Jewellery Industry.